crewAIInc/crewAI/docs/how-to/Coding-Agents.md

 ---
 title: Coding Agents
-description: Learn how to enable your crewAI Agents to write and execute code, and explore advanced features for enhanced functionality.
+description: Learn how to enable your CrewAI Agents to write and execute code, and explore advanced features for enhanced functionality.
 ---

 ## Introduction

-crewAI Agents now have the powerful ability to write and execute code, significantly enhancing their problem-solving capabilities.
+CrewAI Agents now have the powerful ability to write and execute code, significantly enhancing their problem-solving capabilities.
 This feature is particularly useful for tasks that require computational or programmatic solutions.

 ## Enabling Code Execution